Curbside Collection - Garbage, Recycling and Food Waste

 • An unlimited amount of recycling will be collected every-other-week.
 The Town will supply "blue boxes" for collecting recyclables.
 You may place as many containers of recyclables you need on the curb on your recycling collection day, provided the containers are clearly marked for recycling.
 Containers do not have to be a blue bin – you could use a garbage can or storage tote for example.
 If it is not obvious that your container is designated for recyclables it may not be collected.
 To ensure your extra container is collected, recycle stickers are available from Town Hall for $2.

 • Garbage will be collected every-other-week up to a limit of 1 container (maximum 120L) with a maximum weight of 50lbs OR 2 Regular sized black garbage bags (65cm x 83cm) weighting approx. 11.5kg (25 lbs) each..
-Extra “bag tags” will still be available for purchase.
+EXTRA Bag Tags are available for purchase at Town Hall for $2.00 each.

 • Garbage and recycling collection will alternate week to week.